What is Node, Branch, Loop and Mesh in an Electric Circuit & How to Identify them?

-Consider the following simple electric circuit in fig 1 which contains on 7 components or elements.
+Consider the following simple electric circuit in fig-1 which contains on 7 components or elements.

-Finding Nodes in Electric Circuits
+Finding Nodes in an Electric Circuit

-Finding Branches in Electric Circuits
+Finding Branches in an Electric Circuit

-Finding Loops in Electric Circuits
+Finding Loops in an Electric Circuit

 Loops can be found by the following fundamental theorem of circuit and network topology